axeluhl/sailing-analytics/Working-with-GWT-UI-Binder/wiki/gwt-ui-binder.md

 For the various areas of the site we don't always want to have to load a new page.
 Instead, we'd like to use the "places" pattern with a local history management.
 This goes together well with GWT Code Splitting (see http://www.gwtproject.org/doc/latest/DevGuideCodeSplitting.html#patterns) which allows an application to load its parts when they are needed.
 This speeds up the initial loading process and keeps bandwidth consumption low.
 We use the Gin framework to support us in this.

-## About the Gin Framework and how We Use It
+## About GWTP and the Gin Framework and how We Use Them

-Gin (GWT INjection, see https://code.google.com/p/google-gin/ and the tutorial at https://code.google.com/p/google-gin/wiki/GinTutorial) is a framework for dependency injection with GWT.
+GWPT (https://github.com/ArcBees/GWTP) is a model-view-presenter framework that uses Gin (GWT INjection, see https://code.google.com/p/google-gin/ and the tutorial at https://code.google.com/p/google-gin/wiki/GinTutorial) as an underlying framework for GWT-based dependency injection.

-## Our Bundle and Package Structure
+### Our Bundle and Package Structure

 The key bundle to the GWT UI Binder-based site is `com.sap.sailing.gwt.home`.
 The key module is described in `src/main/resources` under `com/sap/sailing/gwt/home/Home.gwt.xml`.
 It contains configuration entries of the form